All fields are required

-If you or a loved one have been affected by Legionnaires’ disease or has been exposed to Legionella bacteria you may be entitled to compensation.
+If you or a loved one have been affected by Legionnaires’ disease or has been exposed to Legionella bacteria, you may be entitled to compensation.
 Protect your rights and make sure you obtain the justice that you deserve for your injuries by contacting our highly skilled team of Legionnaires’ disease lawyers at The Lange Law Firm, PLLC today.

 Legionnaires’ Disease is a potentially fatal infectious disease caused by a type of bacterium called Legionella.
 According to the Centers for Disease Control and Prevention (CDC), the bacteria is naturally found in lakes and streams, but becomes a concern when it grows in man-made water systems such as:

-CDC reports that home and car air-conditioning units are not at risk for Legionella growth because they do not use water as a source for cooling the air.
+The CDC reports that home and car air-conditioning units are not at risk for Legionella growth because they do not use water as a source for cooling the air.

 Symptoms tend to develop within two to 10 days after exposure to legionella bacteria.
 The following signs and symptoms is how Legionnaires’ disease typically begins: